yochaigal/cairn/wip/misc/calendar.md

 - **Dustset Carnival**: Marked by parades and masquerades, participants wear masks to protect from dust and wind.
 Afternoon until midnight on the 9th.

 **Sunheart**
 - **Sunheart Feast**: The final grand feast of the year, celebrating gratitude for the harvest, with the sun as centerpiece.
 Pregnancies are common.
-20th day and night.
+24th day of the month, when the stars show.

 **Dusk**
-- **Gleam**: Pays homage to the setting sun, and the hard work ahead preparing for the Dead season.
+- **Ember**: Pays homage to the setting sun, and the hard work ahead preparing for the Dead season.
 Lantern release ceremonies are a common practice.
-10th day of the month.
+Evening of the 11th Day of the month.

 **Ashfall**
 - **Parade of Ash**: To celebrate the end of the year and lift spirits during the onset of the Dead season, participants mark their faces with ash and play music.
 Nearly all labor is frowned upon.
 24th day of the month.